 This concept describes purposes and uses of budgets in organisations and identifies stages of the 'traditional' budgeting process.
 It also describes some of the benefits of effective budgeting and assesses some of its limitations.

 Budgeting Processes Definition

 The budgeting process can be defined as a systematic business activity that encompasses the development, implementation and evaluation of a plan for the provision of services and capital assets including fixed resources, such as money or time, during a given period to achieve desired financial targets (Tracy, 2008).
 In other words, budgeting process is the allocation of capital which is then used in the proper way to achieve the set or designated targets of the firm.

 Budgeting Processes Description *

-* The full technique overview is available for members only.
-Why not sign up for a free trial of our business management platform, and learn all about Budgeting Processes.
+* The full technique overview will be available soon.
+Contact us to register your interest in our business management platform, and learn all about Budgeting Processes.